lwjglgamedev/lwjglbook-bookcontents/chapter-15/chapter-15.md

 }
 ```

-The `Node` class just stores the data associated to an `AINode` an has specific methods to manage its childs:
+The `Node` class just stores the data associated to an `AINode` an has specific methods to manage its children:

 ```java
 package org.lwjglb.engine.scene;